 3. Treadmill.
 The most popular machines at my gym.
 Most treadmills have the ability to adjust incline, and of course you can track your heart rate and all that other good stuff as well.
 (Fun fact: Adjusting your treadmill so that there is a 1% incline will most closely mirror outdoor conditions.)

 4. Arms bike.
 Not enough gyms have this machine, and the ones that do usually only have one.
 It’s a highly underrated gadget though, and gives your upper body a fantastic workout, hitting your back, shoulders and arms.
 Also great for warming up said body parts before strength training.
+For a home-based alternative, you can replicate a lot of the same movements using a pair of battle ropes.
+These thick, nylon ropes are awesome for blasting your upper body and working you aerobic capacity.

 5. Ergo (rowing) machine.
 Another great banger for your upper body.
 If you haven’t used this machine for a while, I highly recommend warming up and stretching your lats and traps before jumping on it.
 You’ll feel it for days otherwise.